Sermorelin

 Growth HormoneMK-677

 Clinical TrialsAn orally active growth hormone secretagogue that mimics ghrelin.
-Not a peptide technically, but frequently discussed alongside GH peptides due to similar effects.
+Although technically not a peptide, it is frequently discussed alongside GH peptides due to similar effects.

-Growth HormoneCJC-1295
+Growth HormoneCJC-1295 (No DAC)

 Clinical TrialsA synthetic analog of growth hormone-releasing hormone (GHRH) that stimulates GH release from the pituitary.
 Often combined with a GHRP like Ipamorelin for synergistic effects.